The F.N. Sharp Guide to Cutting Up Those Veggies

 Choose – When possible, select Brussel sprouts that have been left on the stalk.
 You can find these at farmer’s markets.
 If not available, look for brightly colored firm heads.

-Chop – Remove from stalk and cut away the little remaining stem.
+Cut – Remove from stalk and cut away the little remaining stem.
 If you’ve purchased sprouts off the stem, simply submerge in cool water and move around for a few minutes to clean, then pat dry.
 You can leave the sprouts whole or slice in half before roasting them.

 Store – You may refrigerate Brussel sprouts in a plastic bag for up to one week.